 LAW, ECONOMICS AND PUBLIC POLICY: an introduction to the history and structures of American civil and criminal law, with a focus on the ways that law and economic thinking structure foreign and domestic policies (open also to XII).

-WORLD ART: a survey of world art from Prehistoric through the contemporary period.
+WORLD ART: a survey of world art from prehistoric through the contemporary period.
 Formal, contextual and methodological problems in art history are explored in a wide range of cultures.
 Regular visits to local museums are part of the course (open also to XII).

 MODERN AFRICA: an exploration of twentieth-century African history, giving special attention to political, military and religious history (open also to XII).